US to climate summit: American big steps won't be repealed

 Democrats say they learned important lessons from the Solyndra episode and don’t intend to repeat past mistakes.
 The loan program that helped Solyndra turned a profit and generates an estimated $500 million in interest income for the federal government every year.

-And even with a Democratic Congress, the Biden Administration couldn’t dramatically increase climate aid to poor nations.
+Even with a Democratic Congress, the Biden Administration couldn’t dramatically increase climate aid to poor nations.
 The rich countries of the world in 2009 promised $100 billion a year to help poorer nations switch to green energy sources and adapt to a warmer world.
-And they haven’t fulfilled that promise, with the United States donating far less than Europe.
+T hey haven’t fulfilled that promise, with the United States donating far less than Europe.

-That money doesn’t include the hottest topic at the Egyptian climate talks: Loss and damage, which is reparations for current and past climate-related disasters.
+That money doesn’t include the hottest topic at the Egyptian climate talks: Loss and damage, meaning reparations for climate-related disasters.
 The United States is historically the No. 1 carbon polluter, while poorer nations with small carbon emissions bear the brunt of climate disasters, like Pakistan, where devastating flooding submerged a third of the nation and displaced millions of people.

 Dozens of protesters called for reparations at a demonstration on Wednesday.